kleguizamon/crud-postgres/README.md

-# Crud with Express Server + Docker & Docker-compose + Postgres + Test with mocha-chai
+- CRUD app with Express
+- Docker & docker-compose
+- PostgreSQL
+- Test with Mocha-Chai